 The Latin suffix -ica means ‘a collection of.’
 This website is a collection of projects.

 Projectica is my website, the company by which I offer my work to the world.
 I conceive of a project, start validating and designing it, and then throw it down to see if anyone picks it up.
-(Who is “I”?)
+(Who am “I”?)